andrewdpoh/Bamboo_Docs/docs/User_Guide/using_bamboo_client.md

 # Using Bamboo Client

+This page covers usage of the Bamboo Client GUI.
+The CLI alternative also uses the same commands.

 ## Running GUI

 You can run the Bamboo Client on the same machine as the Teamserver with the command: